astronomer/docs/astro/cli/sql-cli.md

 :::

 ### Deploy a SQL workflow to Astro

 Running SQL workflows on Astro lets you regularly test and schedule your queries as Airflow DAGs.
+When you deploy your workflow to Astro, the SQL CLI:

+- Generates a DAG based on your workflow.
+- Builds a Docker image for an Astro project that includes your DAG.
+- Deploys the image to a Deployment on Astro.

 1. Run the following command to create an Astro project at the root of your SQL project: